cjmayo/ntp/doc/source/autokey.rst

 Files
 ----------------------------------

-See the :doc:`ntp-keygen
-<keygen>` page.
-Note that provisions to load
-leap second values from the NIST files have been removed.
+See the :doc:`ntp-keygen <keygen>` page.
+Note that provisions to load leap second values from the NIST files have been removed.
 These provisions are now available whether or not the OpenSSL library is available.
 However, the functions that can download these values from servers remains available.

-.. |image0| image:: pic/flt8.png
-.. |image1| image:: pic/flt9.png